cmwillett/TheDigitalCookbook/MobileApp.md

 [Download the TDC app here and follow the instructions below...]({{site.github.url}}/TDC.apk "download")

-1. Click the link above
+1. Click the link above - you will be warned that the file can be harmful ->  this is just because the app isn't coming from the official google play store...

 2. Choose Download/Install